v-rajagt/IntuneDocs/intune/enrollment/ios-enroll.md

 ## Device Enrollment Program

 Organizations can purchase iOS devices through Apple's Device Enrollment Program (DEP).
 DEP lets you deploy an enrollment profile “over the air” to bring devices into management.
-For more informaiton, see [Device Enrollment Program](device-enrollment-program-enroll-ios.md).
+For more information, see [Device Enrollment Program](device-enrollment-program-enroll-ios.md).

 ## User enrollment
 User Enrollment gives admins a subset of management options compared to other enrollment methods.
 For more information, see [User Enrollment supported actions, passwords, and other options](ios-user-enrollment-supported-actions.md) and [Set up iOS and iPadOS User Enrollment](ios-user-enrollment.md).